Which Home Loan is right for me?

 Types of Mortgage Loan Products

-The advantage of a variable rate loan is that you have more flexibility with the loan; for instance, you can make extra repayments without penalty.
+The advantage of a variable rate loan is that you ususally have more flexibility with the loan; for instance, you can often make extra repayments without penalty.
 The disadvantage is that your loan interest rate can vary up and down which will affect your repayments and is more difficult to budget for.

-As its name suggests, this type of loan is a variable rate loan without the bells and whistles.
-Generally, this rate is a cheaper rate than the standard variable loan, however it may be more limited for flexibility or you have to pay extra for basic features.
+As its name suggests, this type of loan is a variable rate loan without the usual bells and whistles.
+Generally, this rate is a cheaper rate than the standard variable loan, however it may be more limited for flexibility or you may have to pay extra for basic features.
 On the flip side, you’re not paying a premium for loan options you may not use.

 Your interest rate is fixed for a period of time that you nominate (generally 1-5 years) so your repayments will remain the same irrespective of economic cycles.
-While it is easy to budget your repayments, you may also have restrictions regarding changing the loan, including making extra repayments.
+While it is easy to budget your repayments, you may also have restrictions regarding changing the loan, including making extra repayments or lump sum repayments.
 It is also worth reviewing your loan when your fixed term expires as usually the interest rate will revert to a standard variable rate which is often higher than other available variable rates.

 Line of Credit